Dear Dr. Don,

-I think the news here is positive for you, but there's no free lunch, as they say.
-The question involves the method of payment.
+Among the key questions is your own method of payment.
 The lender can include the costs in the loan balance or the interest rate or use a combination of both.
 Even with a no-closing-cost refinance, there are usually expenses to be paid at closing.
 These might include per diem interest, title insurance, homeowners insurance, initial funding of an escrow account and governmental transfer taxes.
 It is important to understand you will pay closing costs one way or the other.

 If you’re now required to make escrow payments for taxes and insurance, avoiding an escrow account on the new loan may increase the interest rate on the refinancing.
 That’s because of the lender’s increased risk exposure.
 Also, the lender may require you to pay an upfront fee to avoid escrow.
 Think about it this way: Anything that raises your interest rate lowers savings from refinancing.

 You also must have sufficient equity, or value, in the home to make it work.
-Generally, you want a loan-to-value ratio of no more than 80 percent, so the lender won't require private mortgage insurance.
+Generally, you want a loan-to-value ratio of no more than 80%, so the lender won’t require private mortgage insurance.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.

 To ask a question of Dr. Don, go to the “Ask the Experts” page and select one of these topics: “Financing a home,” “Saving & Investing” or “Money.”
 Read more Dr. Don columns for additional personal finance advice.

 - How to refinance a house you’re renting out